Do You Try Too Hard?

 How do you do that?
 Exhibit friendliness and willingness to join in but try not to mind too much early on whether you are included in group activities or not.
 If you hear about a group activity or it is mentioned to you say something like, “That sounds like you had fun” rather than, “I would have liked to do that.”
 The latter comment can be perceived as you looking for an invitation, whereas the former comment is merely an observation.
 Rather unfairly, the less desperate you are about being included the more likely a group or potential friend is to invite you to do something with them.

-The same goes for personal relationships.
-Try not to look for an exclusive relationship with someone, even a potential partner.
+The same can apply to personal relationships.
+Try not to look too hard for an exclusive relationship with someone, even a potential partner.
 Most well-balanced humans will have other interests and other friends as well as family.
-This is not a threat to your relationship, rather the sign of a well-rounded and popular person – somebody good to go out with or be friends with.
-Needing things in a relationship is a normal human response but however needy you feel try to remember that you, too, need a variety of relationships and that one person, however much you like them, cannot supply all your needs, nor should they be expected to.
-If you are very needy and have not addressed childhood issues of being unloved or unappreciated then it is very unlikely that anyone will be able to address all your needs; you need to do this for yourself.
+This is not a threat to your relationship but a sign of a well-rounded and popular person – somebody good to go out with or be friends with.
+Needing things in a relationship is a normal human response, but however needy you feel, try to remember that you also need a variety of relationships and that one person, however much you like them, cannot supply all your needs, nor should they be expected to.
+If you are very needy and have not addressed childhood issues of being unloved or unappreciated, then it is unlikely that anyone will be able to address all your needs.
+You need to do this for yourself.